Balaraman-dev/Qr_Generator/README.md

-⚡ QR Generator
+🎯 QR Generator

-A fast and simple React-based QR Code Generator that converts any text or URL into a QR code image using an online QR-generation API.
+A simple and fast React-based QR Code Generator that allows users to convert any text or URL into a downloadable QR code using a QR-generation API.
-Just enter → generate → download/share. 🎉
+Just type → generate → download/share ✔️

 🚀 Tech Stack / Tools Used
-Tool	Purpose
+Technology	Purpose
-React.js	⚛️ Front-end UI + logic to call the QR API Vite	⚡ Super-fast build tool (vite.config.js present) Node.js / npm	📦 Dependency management (package.json)
+React.js	⚛️ Handles UI + API logic
+Vite	⚡ Ultra-fast development & build tool
+Node.js / npm	📦 Dependency & package management
-🧩 Features
+📌 Project Description

+The QR Generator web app lets you:

-🔹 Generate QR code from any text or URL
+✏️ Enter any text or URL

-🔹 Super-fast rendering using React + Vite
+🛠️ Convert it into a QR code instantly

-🔹 Download or preview QR code instantly
+📥 Download or share the generated QR code

-🔹 Lightweight UI with smooth experience
+🌐 Works directly in the browser — no backend needed

-📥 Getting Started
+🧰 Getting Started
 ✅ Prerequisites

+Make sure you have:

 Node.js & npm installed

-Any modern browser (Chrome, Firefox, Edge, etc.)
+A modern web browser (Chrome, Edge, Firefox, etc.)

-🛠️ How to Clone & Run the Project
+📥 Clone & Setup Instructions
 1️⃣ Clone the Repository
 git clone https://github.com/Balaraman-dev/Qr_Generator.git

-2️⃣ Move into the Project Folder cd Qr_Generator
+2️⃣ Navigate into the Project
+cd Qr_Generator

 3️⃣ Install Dependencies
 npm install

-4️⃣ Run the Development Server npm run dev
+4️⃣ Start the Development Server npm run dev

-🌐 Open the App in Browser
+🌐 Open the Application

-After starting the dev server, open the URL shown in the terminal — usually:
+After running the dev server, open your browser and go to:

 👉 http://localhost:5173/

-Use the UI to:
+(or whichever URL Vite shows in the terminal)

+You can now:
-✔ Enter text / URL
+✔ Enter text/URL
-✔ Generate QR Code
+✔ Generate the QR code
-✔ Download or view the image
+✔ Download or preview it